-COURSE SYLLABUS

-Applied Biology
+COURSE SYLLABUS: Biology

-- Main characteristics of living systems: Fundamental properties of cells; the cell theory; organization, structure, complexity and main differences between prokaryotic and eukaryotic cells; structure and functions of cellular organelles; definition and classification of viruses and stages of viral infection.
+- Main characteristics of living systems: fundamental properties of cells; the cell theory; organization, structure, complexity and main differences between prokaryotic and eukaryotic cells; structure and functions of cellular organelles; definition and classification of viruses and stages of viral infection. - Chemical basis of life: main chemical bonds characterizing living matter; structure and function of the four biological molecules (carbohydrates, lipids, nucleic acids and proteins); definition of enzymes as biological catalysts. - Plasma membrane: properties and functions, modes of transport of small molecules across the plasma membrane (simple diffusion, facilitated diffusion, active transport).

-- Chemical basis of life: structure and function of the four biological molecules (carbohydrates, lipids, nucleic acids and proteins); definition of enzymes as biological catalysts. - Plasma membrane: Properties and functions, modes of transport of small molecules across the plasma membrane (simple diffusion, facilitated diffusion, active transport). - Internal organization of the cell: Intracellular compartments and protein sorting, intracellular membrane traffic, organelles.
+- Internal organization of the cell: intracellular compartments and protein sorting, intracellular membrane traffic, organelles.
 The cytoskeleton and cell motility.
 Nuclear compartment, structure and functions.
-The different levels of chromatin condensation. - Energy conversion: Glycolysis and fermentation (outline).
+The different levels of chromatin condensation.

+- Energy conversion: Glycolysis and fermentation (outline).
 Mitochondria and Chloroplasts, structure and function. - Molecular basis of hereditary information: DNA replication.
-DNA repair and its correlation with human diseases. - RNA, structure and function: Main types of cellular RNAs and differences with respect to DNA in terms of molecular size, stability and biological functions.
-Transcription and RNA maturation. - Genetic Code and its properties.
+DNA repair and its correlation with human diseases.

+- RNA, structure and function: Main types of cellular RNAs and differences with respect to DNA in terms of molecular size, stability and biological functions.
+Transcription and RNA maturation.

+- Genetic Code and its properties.
 Protein synthesis: How cells read the genome.
-Main posttranslational modifications of the polypeptide chains. - Post-synthetic fate of proteins, endomembranes and membrane traffic: Endocytosis, pinocytosis, phagocytosis and receptor-mediated endocytosis (LDL).
+Main posttranslational modifications of the polypeptide chains.

+- Post-synthetic fate of proteins, endomembranes and membrane traffic: Endocytosis, pinocytosis, phagocytosis and receptor-mediated endocytosis (LDL).

 - Control of gene expression: Molecular mechanisms that create specialized cell types.
 Functional organization of the eukaryotic genome.
 Histone code.
-Transcriptional control, role of chromatin condensation and of the degree of DNA methylation. - Cell Signaling: Exchange of chemical signals through receptor proteins.
+Transcriptional control, role of chromatin condensation and of the degree of DNA methylation.

+- Apoptosis and Cancer: Tumor suppressors and proto-oncogenes. - Cell Signaling: Exchange of chemical signals through receptor proteins.
 The key role played by protein kinases in this process.

-Key pathways in cellular transduction. - The cytoskeleton and the interactions between cells and their environment: Cytoskeleton.
-Structure and function of actin, microtubules, and intermediate filaments.
-Motor proteins.
-Adhesion molecules and the extracellular matrix. - Cell Cycle: The cell cycle and overview of the cell cycle control system.
-The role of the cyclin-dependent kinases. - Mitosis and Meiosis: Principles of chromosome dynamics during mitosis and meiosis; molecular mechanisms of genetic recombination. - Gene mutations: Mutations by substitution, insertion, or deletion of nucleotides.
-Spontaneous and induced mutations.
+- The interactions between cells and their environment: Adhesion molecules and extracellular matrix.

+- Cell Cycle: The cell cycle control system. - Mitosis and Meiosis: principles of chromosome dynamics during mitosis and meiosis; molecular mechanisms of genetic recombination.

+- Gene mutations: mutations by substitution, insertion or deletion of nucleotides.

+induced mutations.
 Chemical and physical mutagens.
-DNA repair systems for single or double-stranded DNA damage. - Apoptosis, Necrosis and Autophagy: Basic knowledge of the apoptosis, necrosis and autophagy processes. - Molecular basis of cancer: Tumor suppressors and proto-oncogenes.
-Molecular mechanisms in cellular transformation.
-Characteristics of a cancer cell.
+DNA repair systems for single or double stranded DNA damage.

+- Mobile genetic elements and evolution of the genomes

-Medical Genetics
+COURSE SYLLABUS: Medical Genetics